pyarmak/entrada-1x-docs/user/docs/gradebook/entergrades.md

 * Your work saves automatically.

 #How to use an assessment form and drop box to complete grades (faculty)
-Make sure that faculty have been added to an assessment as a grader for them to use this process.
+Make sure that faculty are listed on the course contacts section of the course (i.e., as a course director or associated faculty) and have been added to an assessment as a grader for them to use this process.
 * Navigate to Admin>Manage Gradebook.
 * Search for the appropriate course as needed and click on the course title.
 * Search for and click on the assessment title.